 There are a lot of people who are interested in making a career change into cybersecurity.
-Still, they are afraid to leap because they are under the notion that they will need to become an expert coder or have a computer science degree before they can get started.
-This is a mistake that is made highly frequently.
-There are several professions in the information technology and cybersecurity industries where coding is not required.
+Still, they are afraid to leap because they believe they will need to become an expert coder or have a computer science degree before they can start.
+This is very common mistake that many job seekers do.
+However, there are several professions in the information technology and cybersecurity industries where coding is not required.
 You can quickly obtain entry-level roles whether or not you have any prior coding and programming skills, although having a basic understanding of scripting languages is helpful.
-You can still find entry-level positions if you do not have this knowledge by studing cyber security.
+You can still find entry-level positions if you do not have this knowledge by studying cyber security.

 Although knowing how to code is a valuable ability for those who work in cybersecurity, it is not required to break into the sector successfully.

-In cybersecurity, there are a lot of professions that don’t require you to have experience coding.
+In cybersecurity, a lot of professions don’t require you to have experience coding.
 However, they’re still highly vital in terms of helping to protect an organization’s systems and data.

 The following are examples of some of the most prevalent positions within the cybersecurity field that are less likely to require coding: